-Instructor: René R. Gadacz, Ph.D

-Phone: 539-2831; Office: C216
+Fall Semester, 2008 Instructor: René R. Gadacz, Ph.D Grande Prairie Regional College Phone: 539-2831; Office: C216 Tuesday & Thursday: 10:00-11:20 hrs.
 E-Mail: rgadacz@gprc.ab.ca

-Fall Semester, 2007 Grande Prairie Regional College Tuesday; Thursday 10:00-11:20

 This course will focus on the relationship between the structure of society, the behavior of individuals and organizations, and something called 'crime.'
-We will distinguish between crime and deviance, define what it is to 'break the law,' explore the various components of crime and criminal behavior, analyze and evaluate various theoretical explanations of criminal behavior, survey modern crime patterns (i.e. types of crimes), and reflect on the relations between social control, law reform, system response and potential changes in behavior.
+We will distinguish between crime and deviance, define what it is to 'break the law,' explore the various components of crime and criminal behavior, analyze and evaluate various theoretical explanations of criminal behavior, survey modern crime patterns (i.e., types of crimes), and reflect on the relations between social control, law reform, system response, and potential changes in behavior.